Justin Moore’s Best Live Shots [PICTURES]

 Songs such as "Small Town USA," "Backwoods," "If Heaven Wasn't So Far Away," "Point at You," "Lettin' the Night Roll," "You Look Like I Need a Drink" and several others have been standouts in Moore's career; several of Moore's singles have gone gold, and "If Heaven Wasn't So Far Away" has been certified platinum.
 Moore's biggest awards win came in 2014, when he was named New Artist of the Year at the ACM Awards -- though there was some controversy around his win, as Moore was nominated six years after his first single's release.
 The ACM's CEO later cleared up the confusion.

 With three daughters and a son, Moore is living the family life and the country star life.
 And as he's moved forward in his personal life and career, the singer's perspective regarding fame has shifted.

 “I wanted to be the biggest star in this town and sell more records than Garth Brooks and have more No. 1s than George Strait.
 Those were my goals,” Moore says.
 “I don’t know if it’s age, or if it’s the amount of time I’ve spent in this business, [but] those [goals] have changed for me ...
 I’m proud of what we’ve accomplished and where we are in our career, and, like I said, if those things come with what we do naturally, that’s fantastic.”

-Moore says that he simply wants to "make the best music" he can, and has been concentrating on his live shows: He calls his set "the best it's ever been."
+Moore says that he simply wants to "make the best music" he can, and has been concentrating on his live shows.
 Readers can clip through the photo gallery above to see some of the best photos of Moore live in concert.